rajpatel8/Quantumania/Report.md

 ---

-*This report documents the current state and capabilities of the Quantum Cryptographic Scanner as of August 2025.*
+*This report documents the completed implementation and capabilities of the Quantum Cryptographic Scanner as of August 2025.*